cpatrasciuc/schnapsen-card-game/src/ai/eval/tuning_mcts_player.md

 iterations in 10 seconds (using 8 cores) to running 250 permutations x 4000 iterations in the same amount of time (i.e., 156 times faster).

-## Tune the max_iterations and max_permutations params

-It seems the permutations stabilize after 30-40 permutation.
-For iterations it's not that clear.
-I will fix the total_iterations budget and permutations;
-max_iterations will be budget / max_permutations.

-For total_time ~ 1 sec:
-Total iterations budget: ~100k iterations
-Combinations to try out:
-- 10 perms, 10k iterations
-- 30 perms, 3333 iterations
-- 50 perms, 2000 iterations
-Starting with 100 bummerls, no significant difference and each player won once and lost once.

-Spreading a bit the number of permutations:
-- 10 perms, 10k iterations
-- 40 perms, 2500 iterations
-- 70 perms, 1428 iterations
-Using 100 bummerls, no significant difference.
-10 perm has won against both, 70 has lost against both.
-Update #1, after switching to UCB-based Selection:
-Using 1000 bummerls, 10perm has won against 40perm, the other were neutral.
-I was surprised that low perm high iter wins, given that after the switch to UCB-based Selection perms importance increased and iter importance decreased.
-I assumed that after 4 tricks, when there are only 6 perms at most, the high iter can simulate more and win the late game.
-Update #2:
-I allowed the high-perm-low-iter players to reallocate the budget in the late game.
-The high perm players now win against the 10perm-10000iter.
-Update #3: went higher with the number of perm: 100perm,1000iter.
-It won against 10perm10000iter, neutral vs the others.
-Update #4: went even higher, until we find a player that becomes worse.
-I used 130, 160, 190, 250, 500 and 1000 permutations.
-The latter lost significantly against 100permutations.
-Update #5: run a new grid with 100perm, 250perm, 500perm, 1000perm.
-All match-ups were neutral.
-Update #6:
-Run 130, 160 and 190 perm against each other to fill in the center of the grid.
-No significant differences could be observed between these players.
-130 and 160 perm seems to have a slight advantage if we look at bummerls, game_points and trick_points.
-Decided to go forward with a round number perm150iter667.
-Next steps:
-- Rewrite and close this section of the document.

-TODOs:
-Maybe rerun the hypotheses below by using a bigger range of iterations and permutations.
-Maybe rerun the hypotheses below after reallocating the computational budget.

-Try out the hypothesis: for a fixed num of permutations 30, the more iterations the better.
-- 30 perm, 10000 iter
-- 30 perm, 5000 iter
-- 30 perm, 2500 iter
-- 30 perm, 1000 iter
-- Conclusion: it seems to be true, but the differences are smaller after UCB-based Selection.

-Try out the hypothesis: for a fixed num of iterations, the more permutations the better.
-- 10 perm, 2500 iter
-- 40 perm, 2500 iter
-- 80 perm, 2500 iter
-- 150 perm, 2500 iter
-- Conclusion: it seems to be true, and the effect of increasing max_permutations increased after we switched to UCB-based Selection.

-For total_time ~ 5 sec:
-Total iterations budget: ~500k iterations
-Combinations to try out:
-- 10 perms, 50k iterations
-- 30 perms, 16666 iterations
-- 50 perms, 10000 iterations

-Idea:
-If evals are equal, consider picking max_iterations such that at least we can fully simulate the CloseTheTalon action.
-Run 100 game states, max_iterations=10000, filter out the cases when the action was not fully simulated, see how many iterations were needed for the other cases.

 ## Select the best child and balance exploration vs exploitation

 During the selection phrase, the initial version of the MctsPlayer, always